 Clay Roof Tiles vs. Shingles: What's the Difference?

-If you are making a decision as to what type of roof you want on your home, are you willing to think outside of the box and consider clay roof tiles vs. shingles?
+Trying to decide what type of roof you want over your head?
+Think outside the box by considering clay roof tiles vs. shingles.

 barrel vs tile roof